 Fannie has been a supporter of homeownership education and counseling since the beginning of its community lending business in the early 1990’s.
 Both Community Home Buyer and My Community Mortgage required borrowers to certify they had received housing counseling (although this requirement was briefly suspended for MCM in the mid-2000’s).
 While at first this requirement could only be fulfilled through a HUD-certified counseling agency, years of pressure from lenders and mortgage insurers led Fannie to broaden the requirement to permit these other actors and other methods in the mortgage process to provide it.
 Given the self-interested nature of these players, and the increasing pressure to increase the velocity and efficiency of mortgage originations, these products’ counseling requirement became less standardized and, according to some, less comprehensive and meaningful at the products aged.

 HomeReady requires that the borrower complete an on-line homeownership education course offered through a platform called Framework®.
 It requires borrowers to complete the course and to foot a $75 fee for it.
-While Fannie is encouraging consumers to also consult certified housing counselors (who would receive one-half the fee in that case) this will not be required.
+While Fannie is encouraging consumers to also consult certified housing counselors (who would receive 20 percent of the fee if they refer a borrower to Framework) this will not be required.
 Framework is sponsored by the Housing Partnership Network (HPN) and the Minnesota Homeownership Center and meets the requirements of the HUD Housing Counseling Program and the National Industry Standards for Homeownership Education and Counseling.

 By picking one platform that is accessible to any consumer with online access in order to obtain HomeReady’s flexibilities and pricing, Fannie has reset the table for the future of homeownership education and counseling.
 Fannie has neatly cut through a decades-long debate about how to incorporate education into the loan process by adopting it.
 The education and counseling industry will have to adjust to this standard now.
 Efforts to further refine or expand the use of classroom or face to face counseling will have to start with the premise that targeted consumers will use the Framework curriculum and certification.